Fabio Kwasi: Kickboxing career

 Fabio fought in the 2016 WFL four man heavyweight tournament.
 He defeated Brian Douwes by decision in the semifinals, and Sam Tevette by an extra round decision in the finals.

 Kwasi took part in the 2016 K-1 Heavyweight tournament.
 He won decisions against Mladen Kujundžić in the quarterfinals, and Rade Opačić in the semifinals, but suffered a KO loss to Roman Kryklia in the finals.

 After placing second in the K-1 tournament, Kwasi fought Ibrahim El Bouni during WFL's Almere event.
 El Bouni won by a third round KO.

-Kwasi faced Arkadiy Lisin in the tenth season of Tafnet Cup.
+Kwasi faced Arkadiy Lisin in the tenth season of Tatneft Cup.
 He won the fight by a first round TKO.

 He fought in the WFL Heavyweight tournament, but lost to Murat Aygun in the quarterfinal bout.

 Fabio won the Tatneft Arena Cup Heavyweight tournament, with a decision win against Igor Darmeshkin in the finals.

 Kwasi participated in the 2020 OSS Fighters Heavyweight tournament.
 In the quarterfinals he defeated Buğra Erdoğan by decision.
 In the semifinals, he likewise defeated Clyde Brunswijk.
 He won the tournament final against Cristian Ristea by a third round TKO.

 Kwasi was scheduled to face Cristian Ristea in a rematch at OSS Fighters 07 on November 19, 2021.